NHL Rumor: Babcock's Mistreatment of Maple Leafs' Mitch Marner

-In one of two posts for today’s NHL rumor rundown, there’s a disheartening story that starts off the days rumors and news.
+In one of two posts for today’s NHL rumor rundown, there’s a disheartening story that starts off the day’s rumors and news.
 It focuses specifically on allegations that Mike Babcock intentionally singled out one of the Toronto Maple Leafs best players and there’s speculation that this could have been a factor in Babcock’s termination and said player’s delay in re-signing with the team.

 Babcock’s Mistreatment of Players